In this section

 Risk for patients undergoing surgery should be defined by:

 The RCH operating tables are all fitted with high density pressure-redistributing foam to reduce the risk of pressure injury development.
+Consider the use of Gel Pads and Perplex boxes for complex theatre cases

 In the event that a pressure injury occurs, accurate assessment and documentation is an essential part of determining appropriate treatment.
 Pressure Injuries are staged according to the 2009 National Pressure Ulcer Advisory Panel and European Pressure Ulcer Advisory Panel (NPUAP/EUPAP), Injury Classification System which is replicated in the following table.